tdammers/ginger/README.markdown

 On top of that, we deviate on a few points, and add some features that we think are very useful and help make the language better and more consistent.

+## Installation

+Ginger is available from [Hackage](https://hackage.haskell.org/package/ginger), and it is in Stackage, so you can use it in plain Cabal projects as well as Stack ones.

+### Installing with Cabal:

+    cabal install ginger

+### Installing with Stack:

+    stack install ginger

+### Using as part of another project:

+Add the following to your `.cabal`'s `build-depends`:

+    ginger >=0.3.9.1 && <0.4

 ## Template Syntax

 Full template syntax documentation is available from the `/docs` subdirectory